mwherman2000/BlueToqueTools/README.md

 #### Create/Update Commands (Plus Operator)

-- Enter `+did:<method name>` to register a new DID Method name - fails if the DID Method name already has been registered.
+- Enter `+did:<method name>` to register a new DID Method name - fails if the DID Method name was registered previously.
 - Enter `+did:<method name>:<idstring>` to (re)register a new DID Document with a single (1) default serviceEndpoint
-(DID Agent) - configured with a default DID Agent implementation as well as pre-deleting the previous DID Document if it already exists.
+(DID Agent) - configured with a default DID Agent implementation as well as pre-deleting the DID Document if it already exists.
-- Enter `+did:<method name>:<idstring> type=clustered,roundrobin,BlueToque.Agent agents=<N>` to (re)register a new DID Document with multiple serviceEndpoints (implementing a new DID Agent Cluster) - each preconfigured with a default DID Agent implementation as well as pre-deleting the previous DID Document if it already exists.
+- Enter `+did:<method name>:<idstring> type=clustered,roundrobin,BlueToque.Agent agents=<N>` to (re)register a new DID Document with multiple serviceEndpoints (implementing a new DID Agent Cluster) - each preconfigured with a default DID Agent implementation as well as pre-deleting the DID Document if it already exists.
 - Enter `++did:<method name>:<idstring>` to (re)create a new DID Agent (Structured Credential) describing the DID Agent's interfaces and the interfaces' methods.
 - Enter `+++did:<method name>:<idstring>` to (re)create in DID Storage a new DID Object (Structure Credential) with no properties.
 - Enter `++++did:<method name>:<idstring> Name1="Value1" ...` to add or update one or more named properties from a DID Object[1].